roshan200118/Unity_Localized_Dialogue_System_Tool/README.md

 # Unity Localized Dialogue System Tool

-The goal of this project is to create a node-based dialogue system using C#, Unity's GraphView API, Unity3D Editor API and the Model-View-Controller pattern.
+The goal of this project is to create a node-based dialogue system using C#, Unity's GraphView API, Unity3D Editor API, the Model-View-Controller pattern and OOP.
 (2022).

 #### This Localized Dialogue System Tool:
 * Uses **CustomEditor** for the creation, modification and deletion of branching response trees for dialogues, with multiple responses per prompt